 FastVPN doesn’t cut corners when it comes to protecting your data.
-It uses industry-standard AES-256 encryption, and supports both the OpenVPN and IKEv2 VPN protocols.
-These two VPN protocols offer both strong security and good performance.
-Below you can see the available protocols in the Namecheap VPN settings area:
+It uses industry-standard AES-256 encryption, and supports the OpenVPN and IKEv2 VPN protocols, as well as WireGuard.
+These VPN protocols offer both strong security and good performance.

 Beyond this, the VPN also includes a kill switch to keep your data from leaking onto the internet if the connection to the VPN fails for some reason.

-On the topic of VPN protocols, Namecheap VPN does not currently support the WireGuard VPN protocol.
+On the topic of VPN protocols, Namecheap VPN now supports the WireGuard VPN protocol.
 WireGuard is a relatively new VPN protocol that offers faster performance and upgraded encryption standards over the legacy VPN protocols, such as OpenVPN and IPSec/IKEv2.
 We’ve found WireGuard to offer much faster speeds than other protocols in our WireGuard vs OpenVPN speed tests.

 Support for Windows, Mac OS, Linux, Android, iOS, and more